Get

 Final Thoughts

 German Shorthaired Pointers are a remarkable breed with a wide variety of talents.
-Whether employed for hunting, enrolled in sports competitions, or brought home as a companion, this breed will excel in any role they are given.
+Whether employed for hunting, enrolled in sports competitions, or brought home as a companion, this breed can excel in many roles when their physical and mental needs are met.
 If you plan to get a German Shorthaired Pointer, be prepared to live an active lifestyle!

 Sources